 Also, to listen to issues that girls have and align those goals for a healthier future, some girls mentioned they would prefer all girls’ activities which would be more attractive to them.
 A brilliant idea for the self-conscious, the hormonal and a safe space to have fun, get fit and for girl power.

-The world is also steadily declining in girl’s supporting one another, instead choosing to be in fierce competition in over whose has the best selfie.
+The world is also steadily declining in girls supporting one another, instead choosing to be in fierce competition in over who has the best selfie.
 Put those energies into competing productively against a sport or for grades which can teach you a whole lot more about your strengths and weaknesses than narcissism can.

 Physical education is perceived as being an unimportant subject for girls to be good at or pursue.
 As a child I remember being insanely jealous of my brothers joining a cricket league, getting all the gear and having a sense of purpose, which made me feel very unimportant and that I wasn’t capable of bringing value to the world, even through recreation.